 In most cases, the Minister will consider that the requested product is not available if the applicant can demonstrate (e.g., facsimile transmission verification report) that no response was received by the applicant within three (3) working days of the receipt of the request for information.
 Responses should only indicate if supply is available or not.
 In cases where the suppliers, associations, boards, etc., indicate that suitable quality of supplies are available in their province, they are to provide the applicant with satisfactory information on sources of those supplies, i.e., grower's name, address, telephone number, as well as the volume, expected date of availability or other such information that would indicate the supply situation.

 Certain associations or boards who are primary contact points for applicants may, however, establish scheduled responses to requests for information.
 In such cases, a response time of up to seven (7) calendar days may be reserved providing the association or board makes their response schedule known in advance both to potential Ministerial Exemption applicants and the CFIA.

 Evidence of shortage should accompany the application.
-Documentation may be forwarded to the appropriate office of the CFIA (see Appendix A for CFIA delegates in your region) by letter, facsimile, electronic mail messages or other means of printed communication.
+Documentation may be forwarded to the CFIA (Centre of Administration - see Appendix A) by letter, facsimile, electronic mail messages or other means of printed communication.
 With the exception of electronic mail, it is required that evidence of shortage documentation be on the letterhead of the organization and signed by a responsible representative of the organization.

 Suppliers, associations, boards, etc., are expected to provide prompt written responses to an applicant's request for information.
 Notations on the Ministerial Exemption application will not be accepted as evidence of shortage.